drkron/explainers/windowAudio_Explainer.md

 ### Interoperability

 This feature aligns with the existing pattern of `getDisplayMedia()` options, where applications provide hints to user agents that maintain ultimate user control.
+This approach should be readily adoptable by different browser engines.